atlassian/data-center-helm-charts/docs/docs/examples/bamboo/AGENT_CAPABILITIES.md

   tag: "agent-with-ruby-support"
 ```

-the custom agent can then be deployed using Helm:
+The custom agent can then be deployed via Helm:

 ```shell
 helm install bamboo-agent atlassian-data-center/bamboo-agent -f agent-with-ruby-support.yaml